CARTAvis/carta-controller/docs/src/ubuntu_focal_instructions.rst

     # create a 'carta' user to run the controller
     sudo adduser --system --no-create-home --shell=/bin/bash --group carta

-    # add 'carta' user to the shadow group (required for PAM authentication)
+    # add 'carta' user to the shadow group (only required for PAM UNIX authentication)
     sudo usermod -a -G shadow carta

     # log directory owned by carta